Browsing and Curated Content

 Object-Based Browsing

-Have you found an item that you're interested in and want to browse through similar items?
+Have you found an object that you're interested in and want to browse through similar ones?
 Great!
-Simply go to the bibliographic card associated with the object and click on the relevant tags.
-This will show other items that were tagged with the same concepts by our catalogers or librarians.
+Simply go to the bibliographic record associated with the object and click on the relevant tags.
+This will show other items that were tagged with the same concepts by our catalogers.
+You will typically be able to browse the creator(s), place of publication, publisher, format, subject, media (for artwork), and much more.

 < 5 of 5 >